isoworg/CV-1/Brian_Patterson_CV.md

 **Learning**

 As my family will testify this has been my dream for the last four years.
 Makers Academy is part of that journey.
 It all started with a small swimming app.
 Now I am learning about Web technologies.
-Every step of the way I am learning something new.
-Challenging myself to reach new goals and technologies.
+Every step of the way I am learning something new challenging myself to reach new goals and technologies.
 For me this is the most exciting part of the journey.

 **Creativity**